Mossy Cave and Waterfall – Fun Day Trip from Bryce Canyon

 To find the Mossy Cave Trailhead, drive to the main entrance of Bryce Canyon National Park.
 From there, take Highway 12 east for about 4 miles until you reach Tropic Reservoir Road.
 Turn left onto this road and continue for about 2 miles until you see a small parking lot on your left.
 This is the Mossy Cave Trailhead, where you can park and begin your hike to the cave.

-Alternatively, you can also access the trailhead from the town of Tropic by taking Center Street to Mossy Cave Road, which leads directly to the parking lot.
+Alternatively, you can also access the trail head from the town of Tropic by taking Center Street to Mossy Cave Road, which leads directly to the parking lot.

 It’s a short and easy drive from Bryce Canyon National Park and Tropic to reach this picturesque destination.